 Similar to the flower, the peace lily plant symbolizes innocence and rebirth of the departed’s soul from the complex physical world to a greater place.

-Guru Tip: This is what I usually send to people I know who are grieving.
-I love how this plant will last for a while in the person’s home of office.
+Tip: This is nice to send to people you know who are grieving and will last for a while in the person’s home of office.

 Just like lilies, roses are a very common and appropriate funeral flower, and each color rose has a slightly different connotation.
 White roses are the ultimate symbol of spirituality, purity, and innocence.
 At a funeral, the classic deep red rose evokes love and grief.
 The yellow rose is often given by friends to show their bond.
 The rarer dark pink roses are used to express thankfulness to the deceased.